 Self-employed persons are clearly under-represented in the data.
 Farmers work injury and life insurance contributions are not presented because of their minor importance in aggregate level.
-The number of persons liable to capital income taxes is oversimulated in the year 2015, , as the earned income share of dividend income and self-employed income can not be imputed satisfactory from the data. however, the aggregate amount of taxes is undersimulated.
+The number of persons liable to capital income taxes is simulated relatively accurately in the years 2014, however, the aggregate amount of taxes is undersimulated.
 In the model nearly all who pay local taxes are also members of Church, which is not the case in reality.
 Therefore, the church tax is overestimated.